-Thread is collectively-managed by Casey McKeel, Michelle Fleming, and LaKeyma Pennyamon.
+Thread is collectively-managed by Casey McKeel, Michelle Fleming, and Holly Kent-Payne.
 Casey grew up in her mom’s coffee shop; enamored with coffee from a young age, she was dedicated to helping support a model of trade that shifts power back into the hands of the farmers.
-Michelle was an idealistic child who was passionate about fairness and animals, they came to Thread to work at the intersection of environmental conservation, labor rights, and delicious coffee.
-LaKeyma firmly believes that nice latte art does make drinks taste better.
-She began her work with Thread because learning about the exploitative conditions of most coffee production left a bad taste in her mouth.
+Michelle has been with Thread for 5 years and is an SCA certified roaster, they love fruity African coffees most of all.
+Holly has been a barista in specialty coffee for three years, and is now learning to roast.
 Together, these three form Thread Coffee.

 Thread formed in 2012 when three people got together and decided they wanted to come up with a way to be in solidarity with different social movements through the world.
 Luckily, they also all shared a deep passion for coffee.
 Combining those two things together, Thread Coffee was born.

 Thread Coffee works to create relationships directly with farmers, ensuring that producers receive a just price for their beans, and that their coffee is grown in a way that’s good for both the environment and the culture.
 Thread goes above and beyond fair trade standards to provide a model of trade that is more than just a logo.
 More and more farmers are expressing that fair trade minimum standards are not, in fact, fair.
 Thread strives to build a better model by: